hindmasj/my-nifi-cluster/README.md

 # Flow Experiment - Standard Processors

+In order to ensure this flow works as documented you may need to checkout the [Simple Traffic Example tag (v1.0.0)](https://github.com/hindmasj/my-nifi-cluster/tree/v1.0.0) as some of the supporting files change to accommodate the later experiments.

 Created a little task to convert a CSV file to JSON, then manipulate it.
 Start with the "simple-traffic" sample files.
 If there is a "failure" relationship in any of the processors then connect it to the log on failure process.

 ## Services